bterwijn/memory_graph/README.md

 ### Custom Copy ###
-We can write our own custom copy function or method in case the three "copy" options don't do what we want.
+We can write our own custom copy function or method in case the three standard "copy" options don't do what we want.
 For example, in the code below the copy() method of My_Class copies the `digits` but shares the `letters` between two objects.

 ```python
 import memory_graph as mg